 - extended or adjustable shackle plates on leaf springs.

 Fitting tyres and rims with a larger diameter to those listed on the vehicle's tyre placard may also affect vehicle ride height.

-It is acceptable provide that the overall diameter of the alternative rim/tyre combination is not greater that 15 mm over the largest combination or 15 mm smaller than the smallest combination specified on the vehicle's tyre placard.
+It is acceptable to provide that the overall diameter of the alternative rim/tyre combination is not greater than 15 mm over the largest combination or 15 mm smaller than the smallest combination specified on the vehicle's tyre placard.